TereBts/alura/README.md

 * Common Elements Testing

+    - All pages

         - **Header**

                 - Clicking the logo will bring the customer to the home page.

         - **Navigation Bar**

                 - Hovering on the navigation bar's links triggers a hover effect and highlights the link.

             - Clicking the navigation bar's links brings the customer to the corresponding page.

         - **Footer**

-            - The customer can interact with the iframe like a normal google map.
+            - Clicking on the business logo takes the user back to the top of home page.

+           - Clicking and dragging on the map will move the area shown on the map.

+            - Clicking the plus and minus buttons changes the zoom of the map.

             - Clicking on the tel / email will open a new window for the customer (where relevant) to contact the business using the customers email / telephone app